Master's in Clinical Mental Health Counseling

 The MS in Clinical Mental Health Counseling at Neumann University

-The Department of Clinical Mental Health Counseling at Neumann offers a 60-credit Master of Science in Clinical Mental Health Counseling as well as certificate pastoral counseling programs for advanced study (CAS) and in the category of Certified Pastoral Care Specialist (CPCP).
+Neumann offers a 60-credit Master of Science in Clinical Mental Health Counseling as well as a Pastoral Clinical Mental Health Counseling Certificate of Advanced Study (CAS) and a Pastoral Care Specialist (CPCS) Certificate.

-The program, grounded in the holistic spirit of Saints Francis and Clare of Assisi, welcomes people of all faiths and spiritual practices.
+The CMHC degree welcomes people of all faiths and spiritual practices.
 The aim of each is to prepare students to meet the unique mental and spiritual demands of a culturally diverse world in an ecumenical and collegial setting.

 Request More Information